cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-encryption-risks-and-protections.md

 ***Most servers in the Exchange Online multi-tenant environment have been deployed with AES 256-bit encryption for BitLocker.
 Servers using AES 128-bit are being phased out.*

-*Table 2 - Encryption technologies used in Office 365 Multi-tenant*

 | Encryption Technology | Implemented by | Key Exchange Algorithm and Strength | Key Management* | FIPS 140-2 Validated |
 |---------------------------------------------|--------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|
 | BitLocker | Exchange Online | AES 256-bit | AES external key is stored in a Secret Safe and in the registry of the Exchange server.
 The Secret Safe is a secured repository that requires high-level elevation and approvals to access.
 Access can be requested and approved only by using an internal tool called Lockbox.
 The AES external key is also stored in the Trusted Platform Module in the server.
 A 48-digit numerical password is stored in Active Directory and protected by Lockbox. | Yes |